21ABBMax/TrafikverketScraper/README.md

 ```

 4. The script will launch a headless Chrome browser and perform the booking process based on the provided parameters.

+The programs purpuse is to scrape Trafikverket for available booking dates to take a license for "any" type of vehicle.
+It does also work as a automated program to book any vehicle test automaticly.
+(Currently does not fully book because of risks for payment)

 # Test Data Analysis